qoolixiloop/qool-.vimrc-loop/README.md

 >
 > ⏳
 >
-> #### How the qoolixiloop repositories intend to make his friends productive
+> #### How qoolixiloop's repositories intend to make his friends productive
 > * The configuraton file, contains the needed instructions to run Vim as an IDE for Python, Java or Bash.
-> So you won't have to search for the needed plugins and make them work by
+> So you won't have to search for the needed plugins and make them work by yourself.
-> yourself.
 >
 > * The configuration file, also contains many useful key bindings to run commands or macros, or to simply let you make thing without e.g. leaving the insert mode.
 > So you won't have to search or implement and test them by yourself.
 >
 > * In case you would like to adapt the behaviour of your Vim, it helps to learn from a well documented and already running system.
 > For that reason I will put the '.vimrc' file on my wiki page and give further [line by line explanations and comments][1503].
 >
 > * Vim has it's own programming language called Vimscript.
-The configuration file and plugins are written in Vimscript.
-That is why I will provide some useful links to resources I used to learn the language.
+The Vim configuration file as well as the plugins are usually written in Vimscript.
+That is why I will provide some useful [links][50] to resources I used to learn the language.
 > In case you prefer to use your web search engine for your questions, you will still have to try out the right words for your search and will usually end up on one of those web sites.
 >
 > Does this already sound like Christmas?